 Fact #2: 2016 was the deadliest year on U.S. roads since 2007.

 Car accidents in Long Beach and elsewhere in California are on the rise every year, which means going on a road trip may be a risky endeavor, especially during Thanksgiving and the holiday season.

 However, in no way does it mean that you should stay at home and never drive your car again.
-Our car accident attorneys here at JML Law have prepared a guide to staying safe during road trips to avoid accidents and maximize your family’s enjoyment:
+Our car accident attorneys here at JML Law have prepared a guide to stay safe during road trips to avoid accidents and maximize your family’s enjoyment:

 Here at JML Law, our car accident attorneys realize that there is always a risk of getting into a car crash during a road trip even if you take all the safety precautions.
-However, don’t make the most common rookie mistake that most road trip travellers make: don’t call your car insurance company before consulting a car accident lawyer.
+However, don’t make the most common rookie mistake that most road trip travelers make: don’t call your car insurance company before consulting a car accident lawyer.